About the Course

 - Read the assigned chapters in the textbook.

 - Attend and participate in scheduled lectures and discussion sections.

 - Work through the examples presented in the text in order to learn the physics concepts, principles, and problem-solving techniques of introductory physics.

 - Complete homework assignments to self–assess your understanding of the module’s concepts and problem solving strategies on a weekly basis.

-- Attend discussion section meetings for group problem solving and small group instruction moderated by recitation section TAs and to complete timed quizzes based on homework.
+- Attend discussion section meetings for group problem solving and small group instruction moderated by recitation section TAs.

-- Seek help from your instructors and other students when specific content does not make sense, and seek out additional practice when needed to gain mastery before moving on to future modules.
-These additional materials are provided on each module page and in MasteringPhysics to help diagnose, and offer remediation, until you feel comfortable and confident in the physics you have learned.
+- To seek help from your instructors and other students when specific content does not make sense, and to seek out additional practice when needed to gain mastery before moving on to future modules.
+The additional practice is included as optional assignments in the course.

-- Seek help from university resources to support student success, which include use of peer tutoring (UF Teaching Center and Knack), peer mentoring, and wellness resources found at http://studentsuccess.ufl.edu .
+- To seek help from university resources to support student success, which include use of peer tutoring (UF Teaching Center and Knack), peer mentoring, and wellness resources found at http://studentsuccess.ufl.edu

 This course requires an extensive amount of time to do all of the above, and students should plan accordingly to spend 12 hours per week on course preparation and practice.